tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 * The copyright event requires a `uint copy_right_id`, and a `string reference_uri`.

-* According to the `OpenSource` event's description, it MUST trigger whenever a new open-source work is registered.
+* According to the `OpenSource` event's description, it MUST trigger whenever a new open source work is registered.

 Add the `OpenSource` event definition below the `Copyright` event.